Emirate of Afghanistan (1929): International relations

-Despite taking control of Kabul, The Saqqawist government of Afghanistan was unable to obtain any diplomatic recognition.
+Despite taking control of Kabul, the Saqqawist government of Afghanistan was unable to obtain any diplomatic recognition.
 Nonetheless, the Saqqawists allied themselves with the Basmachi movement, allowing them to operate in Northern Afghanistan. and revoking the "Pact of Neutrality and Non-Aggression" that Afghanistan had signed with the Soviet Union following the end of the Urtatagai conflict, which obligated Afghanistan to restrain Basmachi border raids.

+On 6 August 1929, Kalakani announced his intention of despatching a mission to visit certain European countries with a view to obtaining recognition and requested the government of British India to grant transit facilities.
+In reply, the Raj pointed out that their declared policy of neutrality and non-intervention precluded them from regarding the status of the party while on British territory as other than that of private individuals, and that no assurance could be given as regards their reception at the Foreign Office.
+The matter was then dropped.